-4. The Board of Directors and the Committees thereof
+4. The Board of Directors and the Committees thereof I. Composition of theBoard

-The Board of Directors of the Company comprises of ten directors of which five areIndependent Directors.
-The Composition of the Board of Directors is in compliance with the applicableprovisions of the Companies Act 2013 and the SEBI (LODR) Regulations 2015.
+The Board of the Company comprises of 8 (Eight) Directors of which four are IndependentDirectors.
+The Composition of the Board of Directors is in compliance with the applicableprovisions of the Companies Act 2013 and the Listing Regulations.

-III.
+II.
 Change in the Board

-During the year under review the Board of Directors of the Company met 7 (Seven) timeson the following dates.
+During the year under review the Board met 7 (Seven) times on the following dates

-In accordance with the provisions of the Companies Act 2013 a separate meeting of theIndependent Directors of the Company was held on 29th March 2016.
+In accordance with the provisions of the Companies Act 2013 a separate meeting of theIndependent Directors of the Company was held on 23rd March 2017.

-V. Re-appointment of Director Retiring by Rotation
+IV.
+Re-appointment of Director Retiring by Rotation

 In terms of Section 152 of the Companies Act 2013 Mr. Mahesh Bhupathi (DIN: 01603093)is liable to retire by rotation at the ensuing Annual General Meeting and being eligibleoffers himself for re-appointment.
 The Board of Directors has recommended there-appointment of Mr. Mahesh Bhupathi as Director retiring by rotation.

-VI.
-Annual Evaluation of the Board its Committees and Individual Directors
+V. Annual Evaluation of the Board its Committees and Individual Directors

-The Independent Directors of the Company at their separate meeting held as per theprovisions of Section 149 read with Schedule V of the Companies Act 2013 and ListingRegulations had carried out an annual evaluation of the Board Committees and individualdirectors performance.
+The Independent Directors of the Company at their separate meeting held as per theprovisions of Section 149 read with Schedule V of the Companies Act 2013 and ListingRegulations had carried out an annual evaluation of the Board Committees and individualdirectors' performance.
 The performance of the Board was evaluated after seeking inputsfrom the Independent Directors on the basis of criteria such as Board compositionstructure board processes and their effectiveness information given to the Board etc.

-VII.
-Familiarization programme for Independent Directors:
+VI.
+Familiarization programme for Independent Directors

 The Company proactively keeps its Directors informed of the activities of the Companyits management and operations and provides an overall industry perspective as well asissues being faced by the industry.

-The Company also keeps the Board updated on the applicable laws regulationsenactments etc. and any changes amendments thereon from time to time
+The Company also keeps the Board updated on the applicable laws regulationsenactments etc. and any changes amendments thereon from time to time.

-5. Directors' Responsibility Statement:
+5. Directors' Responsibility Statement

 6. Nomination and Remuneration Policy

-The Nomination and Remuneration Committee (NRC) has formulated a policy relating tonomination of and remuneration for the directors key managerial personnel and SeniorManagement personnel.
+The Nomination and Remuneration Committee (NRC) has formulated a policy relating tonomination of and remuneration for the Directors Key Managerial Personnel and SeniorManagement personnel.

 Non-Executive Directors are remunerated by way of sitting fees for attending themeetings of the Board and the Committees thereof.
 The sitting fees paid for AuditCommittee and Board meeting is Rs.
 50000/- per meeting respectively Nomination &

-The extract of the Nomination & Remuneration Policy is reproduced in Annexure A tothis report.
+The extract of the Nomination & Remuneration Policy is reproduced in Annexure Ato this report.